 Many people don’t realize that there are free assistance options available during times of need.
-Aid can help for all situations from times of financial struggle, to obtaining a higher education, to hefty medical costs, and more.
+Aid can help for all kinds of situations from times of financial struggle, to obtaining a higher education, to hefty medical costs, and more.
 However, there are common misconceptions when it comes to free government aid.
 A lot of people think that they automatically qualify for assistance, however that is not the case.
-Free assistance is provided to people who need it most.
+Free assistance is provided to people who meet eligibility requirements for government benefits.
 That is why free assistance isn’t just cash for the general public, but instead is provided through programs to help those in need of it most.

 There are numerous options available for government assistance programs.
-The government wants to help people in all aspects of life from infant care, to health care, to job training, to education, to nutrition, and more!
-Not all programs are the same but they are all funded by the government and are only meant for eligible recipients.
+The government wants to help people in all aspects of life from infant care, health care, job training, education, to nutrition, etc.!
+Not all programs are the same, but they are all funded by the government and are only meant for eligible recipients.

 In order to receive assistance for your situation, you must first fill out an application for the program you are interested in.
-Each program has their own eligibility requirements so you need to see if you qualify before filing your application.
+This form will allow you to check eligibility for government grant options.
+Not all eligibility for government assistance is the same, so you should see if you qualify before filing your application.